Levent-Gr/ArtMap---Room-Database/README.md

 # ArtMap

 The purpose of this project is to record the location of users by photographing artistic objects in the places they visit.
+This project was taken from the AtilSamancioglu Udemy course.

 ## Libraries And Tools